 In early 2012, Houston was rumored to be experiencing financial trouble, but she denied this claim.
-She, in fact, seemed to be poised for a career upswing.
-Houston worked on a new musical film Sparkle with Jordin Sparks, a remake of the 1976 movie about an all-girl musical group similar to The Supremes.
-She had reportedly been approached to join the singing competition The X Factor as a judge.
+Indeed, the artist seemed poised for a career upswing: Houston worked on the musical film Sparkle with Jordin Sparks, a remake of the 1976 movie about an all-girl musical group similar to The Supremes, and also reportedly had been approached to join the singing competition series The X Factor as a judge.
 Unfortunately, Houston did not live long enough to see the latest comeback reach fruition.

 Whitney Houston died at the age of 48 on February 11, 2012, in Los Angeles at a Beverly Hilton hotel where a Grammy party was being held by Clive Davis.
 Houston had been seen out in the days before her death, including at one of the pre-Grammy parties.
 According to a report released by the Los Angeles County coroner's office on March 22, 2012, the official cause of her death was accidental drowning.
 The effects of heart disease and cocaine found in her system were contributing factors as well.
 With her passing, the music world lost one of its most legendary stars.
 Davis once said that Houston "is in the great tradition of great, great singers, whether it's Lena Horne or Ella Fitzgerald or Sarah Vaughan or Gladys Knight."

 Daughter Bobbi Kristina dealt with much tumult after the death of her mother.
 She was hospitalized immediately after the passing of Houston due to emotional trauma, but later spoke with Oprah Winfrey about returning to her mother's home and feeling her mother's presence.
 Houston left everything to her daughter, but eventually the singer's sister-in-law Pat Houston became the executor of the estate.